-In 1992, a RCRA Section 3008(h) Administrative Order on Consent was issued by the EPA and NYSDEC to the DOE and NYSERDA.
-The Consent Order specifies the work to be performed by DOE and NYSERDA to protect human health and the environment from releases or potential releases of hazardous waste and/or hazardous constituents at the WNYNSC.
-It required RFIs of onsite SWMUs to determine if there had been a release, or a potential for release, of hazardous waste and/or hazardous constituents from SWMUs.
+In 1992, an RCRA Section 3008(h) Administrative Order on Consent was issued by EPA and NYSDEC to DOE and NYSERDA.
+The Consent Order specifies the work to be performed by DOE and NYSERDA to protect human health and the environment from releases or potential releases of hazardous waste and/or hazardous constituents at WNYNSC.
+It requires RCRA facility investigations of onsite SWMUs to determine if there has been a release, or a potential for release, of hazardous waste and/or hazardous constituents from SWMUs.
 The Order also requires that corrective measures be taken, if necessary.
-All RFI reports for SWMUs originally identified in 1992 were completed by 1997.
+All RCRA facility investigation reports for SWMUs originally identified in 1992 were completed by 1997.
 In addition, required notifications to EPA and NYSDEC have occurred for three additional SWMUs that were identified in 2003 and 2004.
 All identified SWMUs from which there has been a release, or a potential release, of hazardous constituents are under continuous monitoring (WVNS and URS 2004a).

-The Consent Order also requires CMS(s) to be performed, if necessary, to evaluate selection of remedial alternatives for some of the SWMUs at the WNYNSC.
+The Consent Order also requires Corrective Measures Studies to be performed, if necessary, to evaluate selection of remedial alternatives for some of the SWMUs at WNYNSC.

 Safe Drinking Water Act of 1974, as amended (42 U.S.C.
 300(f) et seq.)-The Safe Drinking Water Act, as amended, establishes minimum national standards for public water supply systems in the form of maximum contaminant levels for pollutants, including radionuclides.
-Although the NYSDOH has primacy for the Safe Drinking Water Act in New York, the water quality standards are implemented by NYSDEC, which administers the Act in the State.
-Groundwater is not currently used as a public water supply at the WNYNSC.
-The maximum contaminant level for manmade beta and gamma emitters is based on a 4 millirem-per-year dose limit.
-This limit applies to community water systems, including any that might utilize waters from the West Valley Site.
+Although NYSDOH has primacy for the Safe Drinking Water Act in New York, the water quality standards are implemented by NYSDEC, which administers the act in the state.
+Groundwater is not currently used as a public water supply at WNYNSC.
+The maximum contaminant level for manmade beta and gamma emitters is based on a dose limit of 4 millirem per year.
+This limit applies to community water systems, including any that might utilize waters from WNYNSC.

 The Safe Drinking Water Act also mandates the establishment of a permit program to regulate the construction and operation of underground injection wells under the Underground Injection Control Program.
-The EPA maintains authority over the Underground Injection Control Program and implements the regulations in New York State under 40 CFR Part 144 and 40 CFR Part 146.
-These regulations would apply to closure of the injection well in Waste Management Area 11 at the WNYNSC.
+EPA maintains authority over the Underground Injection Control Program and implements the regulations in New York State under 40 CFR Part 144 and 40 CFR Part 146.
+These regulations would apply to closure of the injection well in Waste Management Area 11 at WNYNSC.

-Sole Source Aquifer
+Sole-Source Aquifer

-The WNYNSC overlies the Cattaraugus Creek Basin Aquifer, which is a federally designated sole source aquifer pursuant to Section 1424(e) of the Safe Drinking Water Act.
-Therefore, this EIS is subject to EPA review of DOE activities associated with the WVDP.
-If EPA review raises concerns that the project is not protective of groundwater quality or safe drinking water standards as applicable then the Agency can make specific recommendations or mandate additional pollution prevention requirements.
-Although New York State doesn't regulate the Cattaraugus Creek Basin Aquifer, under sole source aquifer designation, the state's ECLs do apply to all sources of drinking water (surface and groundwater) throughout the State, including the Cattaraugus Creek Basin Aquifer.
+WNYNSC overlies the Cattaraugus Creek Basin Aquifer, which is a federally designated sole-source aquifer pursuant to Section 1424(e) of the Safe Drinking Water Act.
+Therefore, this EIS is subject to EPA review of DOE activities associated with WVDP.
+If EPA review raises concerns that the project is not protective of groundwater quality or safe drinking water standards, as applicable, the agency can make specific recommendations or mandate additional pollution prevention requirements.
+Although New York State does not regulate the Cattaraugus Creek Basin Aquifer, under sole-source aquifer designation, the state's ECLs do apply to all sources of drinking water (surface and groundwater) throughout the state, including the Cattaraugus Creek Basin Aquifer.
 These regulations are discussed in more detail under New York State environmental regulations in Section 5.5 of this chapter.

 The Bald and Golden Eagle Protection Act of 1940, as amended (16 U.S.C.
 668-668d)-The Bald and Golden Eagle Protection Act makes it unlawful to take, pursue, molest, or disturb bald (American) and golden eagles, their nests, or their eggs anywhere in the United States.
-The Fish and Wildlife Service reviews EISs to determine whether the activities analyzed would comply with the Bald and Golden Eagle Protection Act.
+The U.S. Fish and Wildlife Service reviews EISs to determine whether the activities analyzed would comply with the Bald and Golden Eagle Protection Act.